apfelwerk/JamfProtectInsights/AuthorizationType/CIS_5.1.2_System Integrity Protection Enabled/FirstInfo_5.1.2.md

 ---
 ## Content
 This are the files you can find about the Insight.
-Every of them has an use
+Each of them has an use
 * [Audit_5.1.2](https://github.com/apfelwerk/JamfProtectInsights/blob/main/AuthorizationType/CIS_5.1.2_System%20Integrity%20Protection%20Enabled/Audit_5.1.2.sh): Run the following command to verify that System Integrity Protection is enabled
 * [Remediation_Compliant](https://github.com/apfelwerk/JamfProtectInsights/blob/main/AuthorizationType/CIS_5.1.2_System%20Integrity%20Protection%20Enabled/Remediation_Complaint.sh): Perform the following to enable System Integrity Protection
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------